jack126guy/essentialgit/essential git.md

 The `[remote]` option is the name of the remote, and `[refspec]` is the branches to fetch.
 It can get complex, but the simple case is just a list of branches separated by spaces.
 If `[refspec]` is omitted, Git will fetch all branches.

 The optional `-p` option (shown in brackets in the syntax) tells Git to prune the remote-tracking branches whose branches no longer exist in the remote repository.
-You can also run `git remote prune` to do this.
+You can also run `git remote prune` to do this without fetching new commits.

 ## Getting and Merging Commits from Remotes: Pull and Tracking

 "Pulling" is an automatic process that fetches and then merges in one step.
-It's a bit strange: Git fetches the commits from all branches (and updates the corresponding remote-tracking branches), but it only merges the branch to which HEAD points.
+It's a bit strange: Git fetches the commits from all branches (and updates the corresponding remote-tracking branches), but it only merges the branch to which `HEAD` points.
 The appropriate remote-tracking branch is merged in.

 Wait, "appropriate" remote-tracking branch?
 In our example we merged `ourproject/master` into `master`.
-They have the same name (at the end, at least).
+They have the same name (at the end, at least), so it makes sense.
 But what if you had two remotes, both with `master` branches?
 Then you'd have `ourproject/master` and also, say, `other/master`.
 Which would be merged?

 If your repository is not set up, the answer is neither.
 As a matter of fact, Git won't automatically merge `ourproject/master` even if it is the only remote-tracking branch with the name `master`.